brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 Early that afternoon, my mind finally at rest about it all, I tweeted:[^BEP]

-[^BEP]: I confess to being extremely pleased that, later that afternoon, none other than [@bepsays](https://twitter.com/bepsays) himself (Bjørn Erik Pedersen, the creator of Hugo) "liked" that tweet.
+[^BEP]: I confess to being extremely pleased that, later that afternoon, none other than [@bepsays](https://twitter.com/bepsays) himself (Bjørn Erik Pedersen, the lead developer of Hugo) "liked" that tweet.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Will have more to say about this in a future post, butl am keeping <a href="https://t.co/QPSmjqXwft">https://t.co/QPSmjqXwft</a> firmly within <a href="https://twitter.com/GoHugoIO?ref_src=twsrc%5Etfw">@GoHugoIO</a> after three weekends’ worth of experimentation with <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> and some other kewl kids. <a href="https://twitter.com/hashtag/StayWithTheBest?src=hash&amp;ref_src=twsrc%5Etfw">#StayWithTheBest</a></p>&mdash; Bryce Wray (@BryceWrayTX) <a href="https://twitter.com/BryceWrayTX/status/1150104013871955971?ref_src=twsrc%5Etfw">July 13, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>